MaxLell/Pacman_Business_Card/Documentation/Blog/9 - Phase 1 - Software Architecture/Software Architecture - Pacman Game.md

 - The **game** - this executes the game
 	- this holds the game loop that executes the game
 ## 4.4 View
-This is about rendering and exposing the game's data to the outside world
+This is about rendering and exposing the game's data to the outside world.
+The exposed data can either be used by the AI or by the GUI for Rendering
-- **GUI**
-	- Renders the game environment to a graphical user interface
-- **External Public Interface**: Exposes the environment to the outside world (Inputs and outputs)